hosealeonardo18/DiChat-FE/README.md

 ## About The Project

-Website Realtime Chat dengan nama DiChat adalah sebuah platform online yang memungkinkan pengguna untuk melakukan obrolan secara real-time dengan pengguna lain yang terhubung dalam aplikasi tersebut.
-DiChat dikembangkan dengan menggunakan teknologi frontend React.js dan Redux untuk mengoptimalkan performa dan efisiensi tampilan serta pengelolaan state.
-Selain itu, website ini menggunakan library socket.io untuk mengimplementasikan fitur realtime chat.
+The Realtime Chat website with the name DiChat is an online platform that allows users to chat in real-time with other users who are connected to the application.
+DiChat was developed using React.js and Redux frontend technologies to optimize display performance and efficiency as well as state management.
+In addition, this website uses the socket.io library to implement the realtime chat feature.

-Pada bagian backend, DiChat menggunakan teknologi Express.js yang berfungsi sebagai server untuk mengelola data yang diambil dari Cloudinary.
-Cloudinary berfungsi sebagai penyimpan data gambar sehingga memungkinkan pengguna untuk dengan mudah mengirim dan melihat gambar dari setiap pesan yang dikirimkan.
+On the backend, DiChat uses Express.js technology which functions as a server to manage data retrieved from Cloudinary.
+Cloudinary functions as an image data store so that it allows users to easily send and view images from every message sent.

 ### Built With